slingner/scott-lingner-portfolio/src/content/archived-projects/project-4/index.md

 ---
+# make sure to update this title in the image mapper on ArrowCard if changed
 title: "Rocket Boogie Co."
 description: "Rocket Boogie Co. is a San Francisco-based studio specializing in whimsical art and lifestyle goods designed by illustrator and designer duo, Scott Lingner and Tammy Tan"